JasonMorta/CustomSnippet-Extension/README.md

 - Double click delete to remove snippet..

 ### Add Color Headings+
 - Add a bold/CSS heading to snippets with regular HTML.
 The break element must be added at the end.
-This way everything before the break will be excluded when copied.
+This way, everything before the break will be excluded when copied.

 ### Heading requirments.
 ```JavaScript